Wymondham: Education

 Wymondham Grammar School was founded in 1567 by the Norwich-born Archbishop of Canterbury, Matthew Parker.
 It was originally housed in Beckett's Chapel, then moved to Priory House, and closed in 1903.
 Silfield School opened in 1876 and closed in 1993.
 It is now a private dwelling.

 Wymondham High Academy is located near the town centre.
-Wymondham College, one of 36 state boarding schools in England and the largest of its type, stands just outside the parish in Morley.
+Wymondham College, one of England's largest boarding schools in England, stands just outside the parish in Morley.

 The four state primary schools are Ashleigh Primary School and Nursery, Browick Road Primary and Nursery School, Robert Kett Primary School and Spooner Row Primary School.

 Public services

 Policing in Wymondham is provided by Norfolk Constabulary, which is headquartered in the town.
 Statutory emergency fire and rescue service is provided by the Norfolk Fire and Rescue Service, which has a station in London Road.

 The nearest NHS hospital is Norfolk and Norwich University Hospital in Norwich, administered by Norfolk and Norwich University Hospitals NHS Foundation Trust.
 In the town itself are Wymondham Health Centre and Wymondham Medical Centre offering general-practice care.
 Ambulance services are provided by East of England Ambulance Service.

 Waste management is co-ordinated by South Norfolk Council.
 Locally produced inert waste for disposal is processed into fuel for use in combined heat and power facilities in Europe.
 Wymondham's distribution network operator for electricity is UK Power Networks; there are no power stations in the town.
 Drinking water and waste water are managed by Anglian Water.
 There is a water treatment plant to the north-west of the town.